|

 22. rumble

-to utter or emit low dull rumbling sounds
+utter or emit low, dull, resonant sounds

 Then from 5,000 throats and more there rose a lusty yell;